AsmaZbt/Arabic_VSD/README.md

 # Arabic_VSD
-training data :
+# Training data :
-  -the related prepositions for each verb.
+  - the related prepositions for each verb.
   - arabic corpus texts.

-testing data:
+# Testing data:
   - annotated sentences ( annotate each verb in each sentence)
-  -